Julia Newton – Chairperson

 My role as Chair is to oversee and implement the overall strategic aims of HUST, as well as acting as the main liaison between HUST, the Football Club and other Supporters groups.
 I am keen to promote HUST to those HUFC supporters who may not recognise what the key benefits of a Supporters’ Trust are.

 I first watched Pools back in 1984 and I got to enjoy the glory days of 90/91 – that kind of raw emotion and joy never leaves you despite 40 years of ups and downs since.
-Over the years have stood or sat in most areas of the ground, often with my daughter.
+Over the years I’ve stood or sat in most areas of the ground, often with my dad and daughter.

 We’re thankful that Mr. Singh stepped in when he did in 2017 but there are challenges ahead and I really believe that putting fans at the centre of decisions will stand us in good stead for years to come, to the benefit of both owners and supporters.
 Our club is blessed with loyal, passionate fans, whichever side of the ground they prefer and I’m here to help HUST with communication, which we want to be very much a two way thing.
 I was director at a UK Top 100 architectural practice for 15 years and am now work alongside a property development company.
 My professional role requires clear communication, which has been central to the success of many prominent developments around the country.